 “Under Trump, we are losing hard-won protections of our air and water.
 We must stop this rollback and protect our nation’s most vulnerable communities.”

-the D.C.
-Circuit Court of Appeals handed a pivotal victory to the American public, in August, four months after this hearing, in a lawsuit brought by Earthjustice, on behalf of public interest groups.
+Four months after this hearing, the D.C.
+Circuit Court of Appeals handed a pivotal victory to the American public in a lawsuit brought by Earthjustice, on behalf of public interest groups.

-In a lifesaving shift, the court’s order requires U.S. EPA to increase protections for coal ash waste sites, casting serious doubt on the legality of the agency’s attempts to undermine current standards.
+In a lifesaving shift, the court’s Aug.
+2018 order required U.S. EPA to increase protections for coal ash waste sites, casting serious doubt on the legality of the agency’s attempts to undermine current standards.
 (Read an explanation of the court decision.)
-Meanwhile, the rains and flooding brought by Hurricane Florence in late September threatened disaster at coal ash waste sites throughout the southeast.
+Meanwhile, the rains and flooding brought by Hurricane Florence the following month threatened disaster at coal ash waste sites throughout the southeast.

 For coal ash, the winds are shifting.
 Earthjustice continues to work alongside impacted communities to bring industry and federal agencies accountable to the law.